nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     ##### polygon DEC operators

-    These operators are the basic building blocks for _discrete exterior calculus_ on polygon meshes, using de Goes et al.'s virtual element method in _Discrete Differential Operators on Polygonal Meshes_.
+    These operators are the basic building blocks for _discrete exterior calculus_ on polygon meshes, using de Goes et al.'s _Discrete Differential Operators on Polygonal Meshes_.
 Takes in an additional parameter $\lambda$ defining a stabilization term to ensure inner products of discrete 1-forms remain positive-definite on non-triangular faces.

     **Note:** These quantities slightly deviate from the usual naming scheme for quantities.
-Rather than `requireD0()`, `requireD1()`, etc, there is a single `requirePolygonDECOperators()` function which manages all 8 of the members listed below.
+Rather than `requireD0()`, `requireD1()`, etc, there is a single `requirePolygonDECOperators()` function which manages all 7 of the members listed below.

     The following members are constructed: